PostgREST/postgrest/docs/references/api/resource_embedding.rst

 Foreign Key Joins
 =================

-The server uses **Foreign Keys** to determine which tables and views can be joined together.
+The server uses **Foreign Keys** to determine which database objects can be joined together.
+It supports joining tables, views and table-valued functions.

-- For joining tables, it reads foreign keys (respecting composite keys) and generates a join condition based on the foreign key columns.
+- For tables, it generates a join condition using the foreign keys columns (respecting composite keys).
+- For views, it generates a join condition using the views' base tables foreign key columns.
-- For joining views, it reads the base tables of the views' definition, and generates a join condition based on the foreign key columns of the base tables.
+- For table-valued functions, it generates a join condition based on the foreign key columns of the function return type.

 .. important::